slack-ruby/slack-mathbot/DEPLOYMENT.md

 heroku config:add SLACK_API_TOKEN=...
 ```

+#### GIPHY_API_KEY

+Slack-Gamebot replies with animated GIFs.
+While it's currently not necessary, uyou may need to set GIPHY_API_KEY in the future, see [github.com/Giphy/GiphyAPI](https://github.com/Giphy/GiphyAPI) for details.

 ### Heroku Idling

 Heroku free tier applications will idle.
-Use [UptimeRobot](http://uptimerobot.com) or similar to prevent your instance from sleeping or pay for a production dyno.
+Either pay 7$ a month for the hobby dyno or use [UptimeRobot](http://uptimerobot.com) or similar to prevent your instance from sleeping or pay for a production dyno.